What is A Virginia Homestead Deed?

 A Homestead Deed in Virginia is a legal exemption under the Virginia Code that allows you to protect a small amount of equity in your home, cash, wages, or other personal property from garnishment.

 An individual can protect $5,000 of equity, cash value, or property value.
-This is a once in a life time exemption.
+This is a once every 8-years-exemption.
 Each time you record a homestead deed your available protection under the Homestead Exemption is reduced by the amount used.
 An individual receives and additional $500 per dependent.
-A senior citizen over 65-years-old and a veteran with disability rating of 40 percent or more receive $10,000 of protection.
+A senior citizen over 65-years-old receives $10,000 in protection.
+And a veteran with disability rating of 40 percent or more receives up to $15,000 of protection.

-The Virginia homestead exemption is a limit protect which renews every eight years.
-In other words, the total protectable for an adult with no children filed on homesteads during an eight year period can not exceed $5,000.
+The Virginia homestead exemption is a limit protection, which renews every eight years.
+In other words, the total protectable for an adult under 65 with no children filed on homesteads during an eight year period cannot exceed $5,000.

 There are other exemptions that may apply to protecting your property.
+However, this website is specifically designed and provides only information for exerting your homestead exemption primarily to protect garnished funds.
 Click this link to learn more about exemptions from a qualified attorney.

 homestead deed, stop garnishment of bank account, how to stop garnishment, Richmond, Chesterfield Henrico